Picos de Europa - Medium Trek

 2

-Refugio Vega de Urriellu (via Cable Car) - Fuente Dé
+Refugio Vega de Urriellu - Fuente Dé

-Duration: 06:00 h
+Duration: 05:35 h

 Once you reach the Mirador de El Cable, you are very close to the cable car station that takes you down to Fuente Dé.
 Take this to avoid a steep and long descent and enjoy the views of open pastures and scattered beech woods.
 The rolling alpine meadows contrast sharply with the jagged peaks, with herds of cows and horses grazing peacefully in the distance.
 Congratulations, you have reached Fuente Dé, the end of your second stage - now you can relax after a long day's trekking!

-Note: Today is one of the most challenging days, especially the first third of the stage (about 4km on T3 trails), as it includes a potentially dangerous section.
-For extra safety, it is equipped with steel ropes in some places, suitable for experienced walkers.
-Please be aware of your own walking ability and the difficulty of the trail.
+Note: Today is one of the most challenging days, especially the first third of the stage (about 4 km on T3 trails), as it includes a potentially dangerous section.
+Please be aware of your own walking ability and the difficulty of the trail—take your time and mind your step.

 Parador de Fuente Dé (Fuente Dé)